-- 70. (1) This section applies to a person who proposes to foster a child privately, or is fostering a child privately. - (2) Where the Department is of the opinion that- - (a) a person to whom this section applies is not a suitable person to foster a child; or - (b) the premises in which the child will be or is being accommodated are not suitable; - (c) it would be prejudicial to the welfare of the child for him to be, or continue to be, accommodated by that person in those premises, the Department may by notice in writing impose a prohibition on him under subsection (3).
+- 70. (1) This section applies to a person who proposes to foster a child privately, or is fostering a child privately. - (2) If the Department is of the opinion that-

+- (a) a person to whom this section applies is not a suitable person to foster a child; - (b) the premises in which the child will be or is being accommodated are not suitable; or - (c) it would be prejudicial to the welfare of the child for him or her to be, or continue to be, accommodated by that person in those premises, the Department may by notice in writing impose a prohibition on the person under subsection (3).
-- (3) A prohibition imposed on any person under this subsection may prohibit him from fostering privately- - (a) any child in any premises; - (b) any child in premises specified in the notice; or - (c) a child identified in the notice in premises so specified. - (4) The Department may by notice in writing impose on a person to whom this section applies requirements (including a requirement varying a previous requirement) as to- - (a) the number, age and sex of the children who may be privately fostered by him; - (b) the standard of the accommodation and equipment to be provided for them; - (c) the arrangements to be made with respect to their health and safety; and - (d) particular arrangements which shall be made with respect to the provision of care for them. - (5) A requirement under subsection (4)- - (a) may be limited to a particular child or class of children; and - (b) except in the case of one under subsection (4)(a), may be limited by the Department so as to apply only when the number of children fostered by the person exceeds a specified number. - (6) The Department may, on the application of the person concerned or without any application- - (a) if it is satisfied that a prohibition or requirement under this section is no longer justified, cancel it; or

-- (b) vary or remove a requirement under this section or impose an additional requirement. - (7) Where the Department imposes a prohibition or requirement on a person under this section, the notice shall state- - (a) the reason for the prohibition or requirement; - (b) his right of appeal under section 81; and - (c) the time within which the appeal may be made. - (8) A person who fosters a child privately in contravention of a prohibition under subsection (3) is guilty of an offence and liable on summary conviction to imprisonment for a term not exceeding six months, or to a fine not exceeding £5,000, or to both. - (9) A person who fails without reasonable excuse to comply with a requirement under subsection (4) is guilty of an offence and liable on summary conviction to a fine not exceeding £2,500.
+- (3) A prohibition imposed on any person under this subsection may prohibit the person from fostering privately- - (a) any child in any premises; - (b) any child in premises specified in the notice; or - (c) a child identified in the notice in premises so specified. - (4) The Department may by notice in writing impose on a person to whom this section applies requirements (including a requirement varying a previous requirement) as to- - (a) the number, age and sex of the children who may be privately fostered by the person; - (b) the standard of the accommodation and equipment to be provided for the children; - (c) the arrangements to be made with respect to the health and safety of the children; and - (d) particular arrangements which must be made with respect to the provision of care for the children. - (5) A requirement under subsection (4)- - (a) may be limited to a particular child or class of children; and - (b) except in the case of a requirement under subsection (4)(a), may be limited by the Department so as to apply only when the number of children fostered by the person exceeds a specified number. - (6) The Department may, on the application of the person concerned or without any application- - (a) if it is satisfied that a prohibition or requirement under this section is no longer justified, cancel it; or - (b) vary or remove a requirement under this section or impose an additional requirement. - (7) If the Department imposes a prohibition or requirement on a person under this section, the notice must state- - (a) the reason for the prohibition or requirement; - (b) the right of appeal under section 81; and - (c) the time within which the appeal may be made. - (8) A person who fosters a child privately in contravention of a prohibition under subsection (3) commits an offence.

+(9) A person who fails without reasonable excuse to comply with a requirement under subsection (4) commits an offence.